As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 “Intensive use of N fertilizers in modern agriculture is motivated by the economic value of high grain yields and is generally perceived to sequester soil organic C by increasing the input of crop residues.
 This perception is at odds with a century of soil organic C data reported herein for the Morrow Plots, the world’s oldest experimental site under continuous corn (Zea maysL.).
 After 40 to 50 yr of synthetic fertilization that exceeded grain N removal by 60 to 190%, a net decline occurred in soil C despite increasingly massive residue C incorporation… These findings implicate fertilizer N in promoting the decomposition of crop residues and soil organic matter and are consistent with data from numerous cropping experiments involving synthetic N fertilization in the USA Corn Belt and elsewhere, although not with the interpretation usually provided.
 There are important implications for soil C sequestration because the yield-based input of fertilizer N has commonly exceeded grain N removal for corn production on fertile soils since the 1960s.
 To mitigate the ongoing consequences of soil deterioration, atmospheric CO2 enrichment, and NO3 − pollution of ground and surface waters, N fertilization should be managed by site-specific assessment of soil N availability.
 Current fertilizer N management practices, if combined with corn stover removal for bioenergy production, exacerbate soil C loss.”

-The second study, “Synthetic Nitrogen Fertilizers Deplete Soil Nitrogen: A Global Dilemma for Sustainable Cereal Production” (Journal of Environmental Quality, 2009) demonstrated that long-term use of synthetic nitrogen fertilizer was increasingly depleting the soil’s nitrogen storage capacities, and therefore making continued crop production on those soils impossible:
+The second study, “Synthetic Nitrogen Fertilizers Deplete Soil Nitrogen: A Global Dilemma for Sustainable Cereal Production” (Journal of Environmental Quality, 2009) demonstrated that long-term use of synthetic nitrogen fertilizer was increasingly depleting the soil’s nitrogen storage capacities.
+It was therefore making continued crop production on those soils impossible:

 “This decline [in soil Nitrogen] is in agreement with numerous long-term baseline data sets from chemical-based cropping systems involving a wide variety of soils, geographic regions, and tillage practices.
 The loss of organic N decreases soil productivity and the agronomic efficiency (kg grain kg(-1) N) of fertilizer N and has been implicated in widespread reports of yield stagnation or even decline for grain production in Asia.
 A major global evaluation of current cereal production systems should be undertaken…”

 In short: the conventional thinking of conventional agriculture in regards to synthetic nitrogen fertilizer use is not just wrong, it’s dangerously wrong.
-Synthetic nitrogen fertilizer is rapidly depleting the world’s soil fertility, burning out its carbon stores, and causing an increase in fertilizer use in order to continue getting a yield from the same land.
+The Moros Plots research adds to the growing body of evidence that synthetic nitrogen fertilizer is rapidly depleting the world’s soil fertility, burning out its carbon stores, and causing an increase in fertilizer use in order to continue getting a yield from the same land.

 This is why, in the past forty years, nitrogen fertilizer efficiency (the rate at which plants are able to use the nitrogen fertilizer applied on fields) has decreased by two-thirds while nitrogen fertilizer use per hectare of land has increased sevenfold.
 (Global average of 8.6 kg/ha in 1961 to 62.5 kg/ha in 2006.)

-Interestingly, animal manures were tested on Morrow plots prior to the mid 1900s, and soil organic carbon (SOC) rose steadily from year to year during that time period–the opposite of what occurred when using synthetic nitrogen fertilizer.
+Interestingly, animal manures were tested on Morrow plots prior to the mid 1900s, and soil organic carbon (SOC) rose steadily from year to year during that time period.
+Yes, that’s the opposite of what occurred when using synthetic nitrogen fertilizer.

 Healthy, living soil absorbs rainfall, retains/cycles the water, and eventually cleans the water on its way to our aquifers, creeks, rivers, and oceans.
 Unhealthy soil does the exact opposite.

-Have you heard about the massive algae blooms shutting down beaches and rivers in Florida?
+Have you heard about the massive algae blooms shutting down beaches and rivers in Florida each year?
 What about the 6,500 square mile “dead zone” where the Mississippi River empties into the Gulf of Mexico?

 What happens when nitrates from synthetic nitrogen fertilizer get into our drinking water?
 High concentrations of nitrates in our acidic stomachs form nitrosoamines, which are carcinogenic.
 This means that people consuming these nitrates have an increased risk of developing certain types of cancer.